XueqiC/xueqic.github.io/_pages/about.md

 Research
 =======
-My research interests lie in machine learning on graphs and data mining.
+I have a strong passion for machine learning on graphs, data mining, and social network analysis.
+My current research revolves around the development of edge classification techniques for imbalanced datasets, with a primary emphasis on achieving high accuracy, effectiveness, and robustness.

 News
 =======